Insights

 The Bigger Picture

-All five challenges — fragmented ecosystems, inconsistent data, Apple Health limits, privacy risk, and the AI gap — share one root cause: a lack of interoperability and standardization across wearable platforms.
+All five challenges — fragmented ecosystems, inconsistent data, Apple Health limits, privacy risk, and the AI gap — share one root cause: a lack of interoperability and standardization across wearable technology platforms.

 This is exactly why the idea of open infrastructure for wearables is gaining attention.
 Developers should not have to reinvent the wheel every time they want to connect Garmin or Oura.
 They need a common language that unifies data and makes it AI-ready.